Fliplet/fliplet-cli/docs/Data-source-security.md

 // No further access is granted by this rule to other type of operations
 ```

+### Dealing with different type of operations

+Depending on the operation being made, the `query` parameter will have a different value as follows:

+- Reading data (selects): the input query to filter the data
+- Writing data (inserts and updates): the data being written to the entry
+- Deleting data (deletes): the data of the entry being deleted

+Additionally, when using the "commit" JS API and REST API the `query` will contain the payload found in the request body.
+As an example, if you're deleting a list of entries by ID using such endpoint then the `query` parameter will include the `delete` key with the array of IDs being made.

 ### Make changes to the input query

 Rules can also make changes to the input `query` object if required: